Shared parenting: Parental benefits

 While the primary arguments for shared parenting is based on the child's best interest of having close contact with both parents in their daily life, there are also important advantages to the parents.
 Most parents enjoy spending time with their children, and with shared parenting, both parents have that joy in their life.
 Both parents also get child-free time to work or play without having to hire a baby sitter, which a sole custodial parent must do.
 Moreover, both parents get the same opportunity for career development and advancement.
 In fact, some argue that shared parenting is one critical component in the efforts to reduce the gender pay gap.

+Benefits for children

+Not only can shared parenting benefit parents, but it can also benefit children.
+In a study conducted by Cambridge University, it was found that children of parents with higher levels of shared parenting responsibilities experienced fewer emotional and conduct issues.
+In addition, shared parenting can help children develop better problem solving and communication skills, while also providing greater stability through consistent schedules and routines.

 Criticism

 Early criticism of shared parenting was based upon the assumptions (i) that children need one single primary attachment figure to bond with, (ii) that child development suffer from frequent moves back and forth between two households, and (iii) that one should not disrupt the status quo.
 Scientific research finds support for and against these assumptions.
 It is important that child-specific factors like parental temperament, environmental factors, and genetic factors are considered before attempting to determine how a specific parenting style will affect a child's Attachment Theory.

 A second wave of criticism argued that shared parenting increases parental conflict and that shared parenting is only suitable for parents who get along well as co-parents.
 Once more, research has found support for and against this criticism.
 The science suggests the appropriateness of any parenting style must be decided on a case-by-case basis.
 Parents with mental illness, personality disorder, history of abuse, or history of substance abuse may make shared parenting a poor choice.
 Couples at high risk for interpersonal violence also do not make good shared parenting candidates.

 A third wave of criticism acknowledges that shared parenting could be an appropriate custodial arrangement but argued that there should be no presumptions in family law, with each custody decision made based upon a judge's assessment of the best interest of a child.
 Critics also suggest that shared parenting requires more logistical coordination.